-Oxygen levels increase and decrease the effectiveness of anti-inflammatory therapiesDecember 2nd, 2013 in Medical research /
+Oxygen levels increase and decrease the effectiveness of anti-inflammatory therapiesDecember 2, 2013 in Medicine & Health / Medical research

 A new research discovery published in the December 2013 issue of the Journal of Leukocyte Biology yields an important clue toward helping curb runaway inflammation.
 Oxygen levels play a critical role in determining the severity of the inflammatory response and ultimately the effectiveness of anti-inflammatory drugs.
 This research could have significant future benefits for patients with severe asthma, COPD, rheumatoid arthritis, pulmonary fibrosis and coronary artery disease.